The Québec maritime Blog

 8. The Manicouagan River

 The turbulent Manicouagan River is well known among snowmobilers, who love 213 metres (700 feet) long snowmobile bridge that crosses it.
 The bridge is also 28-metre (90-foot) high, making it the highest in the world!
 Can you imagine the spectacular photos you’ll take from up there?
 To enjoy this thrilling experience, just follow TQ3.
 The river is located about halfway between Chute-aux-Outardes and Baie-Comeau.

 9. Les Galets heritage site in Natashquan

 You’ll be charmed by the site of Les Galets, a cluster of red and white buildings that once stored salted and dried cod.
-To get to the granite peninsula where this site is located, follow TQ3 all the way to the end and then take the local trail (which is marked and groomed by Gestion Piste Info Neige [GPIN]).
+To get to the granite peninsula where this site is located, follow TQ3 all the way to the end and then take the local trail.
 The atmosphere of this area is sure to inspire contemplation and lead to beautiful photos!

 Have you already taken photos of any of these spots?
 Please share them on social media using the hashtags #quebecbythesea and #quebecmaritime.
 We look forward to seeing your photos!